directus-labs/guest-authoring/ubuntu-deploy/index.md

 sudo docker-compose up
 ```

+On first run this will pull the docker image from the registry and then start your Directus application.

-This will start your Directus application and make it accessible at `http://your_server_ip:8055`.
+Your application should now be accessible at `http://your_server_ip:8055`.

 ## Running the Docker Container as a Background Service